 - Being a child of a Serviceman/woman

-We therefore work closely with the education welfare officer, Cambridgeshire Race Equality and Diversity Service, the locality team, the school attendance team and the safeguarding team.
+We therefore work closely with the Education Welfare Officer, the locality team, the Emotional Health and Wellbeing Service, the school attendance team and the safeguarding team.